Skip to content (Press enter)

 The auditor’s report and/or the basis of presentation footnote states that financial statements have been prepared in conformity with:

-IFRS Standards.
+IFRS Accounting Standards.

 Does the auditor's report and/or the basis of preparation footnote allow for ‘dual reporting’ (conformity with both IFRS Accounting Standards and the jurisdiction’s GAAP)?